-Of course, Mary would eventually name her first son George, in honor of her adoptive father.
-And in 1732, George Washington was born.
+Of course, Mary would eventually name her first son George, in honor of her own foster father, George Eskridge.

-During our time in Fredericksburg, Virginia, Mei Ying and I visited Meditation Rock, where Mary Washington had prayed frequently for her son George.
-George Washington miraculously escaped death many times during America’s Revolutionary War.
-Many people credit his safety and his success to his mother’s prayers, there at Meditation Rock in Fredericksburg.
+During our time in Fredericksburg, Virginia, my wife and I visited Meditation Rock, where Mary Washington had prayed frequently for her son.
+George Washington narrowly escaped death many times during America’s Revolutionary War.
+Some people credit his miraculous safety and success to his mother’s prayers at Meditation Rock in Fredericksburg.

 While we were there, I saw the gravestone of George Eskridge.
 I was very moved to learn about his story.
 His memorial stone is under a large tree beside Meditation Rock.
-The tree was planted in his honor, and symbolically “protects” the giant 50-foot granite memorial of Mary Washington, just as he protected her during her life.
+The tree was also planted in his honor, with the idea that it symbolically “protects” the giant 50-foot granite memorial of Mary Washington, just as he protected her during her life.

 George Eskridge was a trafficking victim, a lawyer, a politician, and a foster father/guardian.
-But, very little is known about him.
-This is a pity because, in a sense, he was the foster father of a nation”, because of his role in Mary Washington’s life.
+And even though very little is known about him, we can say that, in a sense, he was the “foster father of a nation”, because of his role in Mary Washington’s life.

-If you look at it in a global context, America has a strong history of orphan care and adoption.
-Could this be one reason for it?
+If you look at it in a global context, America has a relatively strong history of orphan care and adoption.
+Could George Eskridge be one of the reasons for that?

 Adoption in East Asia